CameronPOliver/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository for Coursera IBM Data Science Capstone
+This repository will be used to organize work on the capstone project for the IBM Datascience Coursera course